Martín Prechtel: New Mexico

-Prechtel married again to Johanna Keller, and resides in New Mexico, at the site of the school he founded nearOjo Caliente.
+Prechtel married again to Johanna Keller, and resides in New Mexico, at the site of the school he founded near Ojo Caliente.
 The school is called Bolad's Kitchen.
 Prechtel speaks at different international educational conferences and leads workshops to assist in individuals reconnecting to the sacredness in nature and daily life.
 In addition, he helps them find a sense of purpose in the modern world.
 Colleagues include Robert Bly, Malidoma Somé, and Michael J Meade.

 Writing

-Prechtel has published several nonfiction books drawing from his learning among the Maya in Guatemala.
-These include Secrets of the Talking Jaguar (1998), an autobiographical account of his initiation as a Maya spiritual leader, which is likely the best known.
+Prechtel has written a trilogy of autobiographical accounts drawing from his life among the Tzʼutujil Maya of Santiago Atitlán, Guatemala.
+The first, and perhaps best-known, is Secrets of the Talking Jaguar (1998), describing his initiation as a Maya spiritual leader.
 Robert Bly wrote the foreword.
 Publishers Weekly said he described his apprenticeship to a shaman and 13 years of living as a Tzutujil, saying "his view seems at times romanticized" but he portrays an "idyllic Indian life" of "colorful rituals and rapport with nature."

-Long Life, Honey in the Heart (1999) is an account of his village life in Santiago Atitlán; Stealing Benefacio's Roses: A Mayan Epic (formerly titled The Toe Bone and The Tooth), an autobiographical account of how he relived an ancient Mayan myth; and The Disobedience of the Daughter of the Sun, a Mayan myth that includes Prechtel's observations of how the Maya relate to the story.
+Long Life, Honey in the Heart (1999) and The Toe Bone and The Tooth (2002) — later republished as Stealing Benefacio's Roses: A Mayan Epic (2006) — interweaves accounts of village life in the 1970s amidst the violence of the Guatemalan Civil War with retellings of ancient Mayan myths.
+Other writings drawing on his time in Santiago Atitlán include The Disobedience of the Daughter of the Sun (2005), the retelling a Mayan myth, and The Unlikely Peace At Cuchumaquic (2012).

-Prechtel published a collection of short stories, The Smell of Rain on Dust: Grief and Praise, in 2015, dealing with the modern experience of grief and how the absence of praise worthy things in life robs modern people of the ability to genuinely grieve.

-In 2021, Prechtel published Rescuing the Light: Quotes from the Oral Teachings of Martín Prechtel, a collection of quotations that Prechtel delivered at his school in New Mexico, Bolad's Kitchen, as well as The Mare and the Mouse: Stories of My Horses Vol I.
+The Smell of Rain on Dust: Grief and Praise (2015) deals with the modern experience of grief and how the absence of praiseworthy things in life robs modern people of the ability to genuinely grieve.
+Rescuing the Light (2021) collects quotations of Prechtel's teachings at his school in New Mexico, Bolad's Kitchen.
+The trilogy "Stories of My Horses" — comprising The Mare and the Mouse (2021), The Wild Rose (2022), and The Canyon Wren (2023) — pay tribute to the horses of Prechtel's youth and of his life since his return to New Mexico.

-In addition, Prechtel has published audiobooks of The Unlikely Peace at Chuchamaquic (2020), The Smell of Rain on Dust (2020), Rescuing the Light (2021), The Disobedience of the Daughter of the Sun (2021), Stealing Benefacio's Roses (2021) Long Life, Honey in the Heart (2022), The Mare and the Mouse (2021) and The Wild Rose (2022) all read by the Author.
+Prechtel has recorded audiobooks of several of his books, including The Unlikely Peace at Chuchamaquic (2020), The Smell of Rain on Dust (2020), Rescuing the Light (2021), The Disobedience of the Daughter of the Sun (2021), Stealing Benefacio's Roses (2021) Long Life, Honey in the Heart (2022), The Mare and the Mouse (2021) and The Wild Rose (2022).

 His works also include paintings and many musical endeavors.